You’re wondering what the difference between Growth Hacking and digital marketing is? Or what do Growth Hackers do differently from digital marketers?

 If you might think it all comes down to one awesome idea and bam: Instant growth – You are wrong.
 Sorry!
 Growth Hacking is a never-ending process.
 A process that must be measurable, testable, and scalable.

 During this process, the Growth Hackers take baby steps to be flexible and quick.
 For example: If you build a start-up from scratch, you don’t have the time nor the money to create long-term campaigns.
 Growth Hacking allows you to test whether your hypotheses are right and what helps you with growing your business quickly and with little money.

 Let’s start with the biggest advantage and difference to Growth Hacking – Branding.

 Digital marketing is still the best way to brand your business and build awareness.

 While Growth Hacking is fast and concentrates on single tactics, digital marketing keeps brand awareness and its necessary strategies in mind.

 The job of a digital marketing manager is to acquire more users/customers by maintaining the brand reputation.
 SEO, Social Media, Pay-per-Click, and Content Marketing are the main campaign types digital marketers use to achieve that.

 Digital marketers are more focused on branding, storytelling, long-term thinking, and emotions.

 The 3 Main Differences between Growth Hacking and digital marketing:

-Growth Hackers and digital marketers may use the same channels and have similar personal traits, but their ideologies are very different.
+Growth Hackers and digital marketers may use the same channels and have similar personality traits, but their ideologies are very different.